RobinsAviary/DeadfishInterpreter/README.md

 ## Command Line Parameters
 All command line parameters begin with ``-``

-- ``verbose``: Verbose text output.
-Mostly for internal debugging.
-- ``fix``: Fixes the [infamous accumulator bug](https://esolangs.org/wiki/Deadfish#Commands) in the original Deadfish implementation.
-Values will wrap around 0-255 as you would expect.

-All parameters can be shortened to their first letter.
+I may add these back, we'll see.

 ## Building
-This interpreter exists entirely within a single source code file, so building should be trivial with any program.
+This interpreter exists entirely within a source code file and a single library, so building should be trivial with any program.

 ## License
 This interpreter and its source code are provided under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).